shahmilav/blog/src/index.md

 Hi!
 My name is Milav.
 I am a 14-year-old kid who loves to code and write.
 One day I thought, _why not combine the two?_ Thus, this blog was born.

-I write about everything, from coding to travel and everything in between.
+I write about everything, from coding to travel and anything in between.
 Enjoy!